Performance of the quantum MaxEnt estimation in the presence of physical symmetries: Abstract

 \section{Abstract}

-The estimation of the density operator that describe the state of a quantum system, when an informational complete measurement is not available, can be performed, in a reliable way, by adopting the Maximum Entropy principle (MaxEnt) as additional criterion.
-In this paper, we have studied the efficiency of the MaxEnt method for quantum states estimation when there is prior information about symmetries of the state.
-We explicitly describe how to implement the algorithm, in the most general case, and implemented it to conduct numerical simulations estimating the density matrix of several three-qubit quantum state of interest.
-Furthermore, we analyze the performance of the method in realistic quantum information scenarios.
-We observe that, for most states, this approach allows to considerably reduce the number of independent measurements needed to obtain a sufficiently high fidelity, and it shows to be robust under the presence of typical experimental noises.
+When an informationally complete measurement is not available, the reconstruction of the density operator that describes the state of a quantum system can be accomplish, in a reliable way, by adopting the maximum entropy principle (MaxEnt principle), as an additional criterion, to obtain the least biased estimation.
+In this paper, we study the performance of the MaxEnt method for quantum state estimation when there is prior information about symmetries of the unknown state.
+We explicitly describe how to work with this method in the most general case, and present an algorithm that allows to improve the estimation of quantum states with arbitrary symmetries.
+Furthermore, we implement this algorithm to carry out numerical simulations estimating the density matrix of several three-qubit states of particular interest for quantum information tasks.
+We observed that, for most states, our approach allows to considerably reduce the number of independent measurements needed to obtain a sufficiently high fidelity in the reconstruction of the density matrix.
+Moreover, we analyze the performance of the method in realistic scenarios, showing that it is robust even when considering the effect of finite statistics, and under the presence of typical experimental noise.